Chicken, Sweet Potato and Thyme Puree

 Recipe Notes

-1. Consistency– Depending on baby’s age and stage, you can adapt this easily to suit your baby’s needs.
+1. Consistency – Depending on baby’s age and stage, you can adapt this easily to suit your baby’s needs.
 First tastes/early weaning?
-Chop until smooth, and add a little cooled boiled water before serving to make a runnier puree.
+Chop until smooth, and add a little cooled boiled water, formula milk or expressed breast milk immediately before serving to make a runnier puree.
 Later weaning?
-Make this as textured/mashed as you like by reducing the water added in Thermomix Step 3 and chopping time and speed in Thermomix Step 4, or by reducing the water added in Conventional Step 2.
-Don’t leave out water completely – be sure there is enough in your thermo cooker or saucepan to avoid burning.
+Make this as textured/mashed as you like by reducing the blending/chopping time.

-2. Storage– Store in an airtight container in the fridge for up to 2 days or freezer for up to 1 month.
-Be sure to practice food safety [4]when storing, defrosting and/or reheating baby food.
+2. Storing & reheating – Store in a labelled airtight container in the fridge for up to 2 days or freezer for up to 1 month.
+Be sure to practice food safety when storing, defrosting and/or reheating baby food.
 If using frozen food, defrost overnight in fridge and then reheat to steaming hot.
 Allow to cool before serving.

 Nutrition Information